keriotisna/Project-Showcase/README.md

 ## Electric Vehicle Trip Planner
 ---

-> [!NOTE] Project Overview
+**Project Overview**
-> - Designed, normalized, and fully implemented MySQL database with advanced queries and features like indexing, constraints, stored procedures, and triggers.
+- Designed, normalized, and fully implemented MySQL database with advanced queries and features like indexing, constraints, stored procedures, and triggers.
-> - Fully implemented an application backend with CRUD functionality to connect to the database and execute queries with correct isolation levels and connection management.
+- Fully implemented an application backend with CRUD functionality to connect to the database and execute queries with correct isolation levels and connection management.
-> - Optimized database schema and indexing to provide query cost reductions of 30x for location based queries.
+- Optimized database schema and indexing to provide query cost reductions of 30x for location based queries.

 GitHub Repository:
 https://github.com/cs411-alawini/fa24-cs411-team087-2AndAHalfAsians